DAYS

 Finally, transformative actions should foresee possible negative effects as for instance on certain economic activities and should therefore plan measures to alleviate them and engage with affected groups to address their concerns and reduce the transition’s negative effects.

-The goals and targets of the Kunming-Montreal GBF are global in nature.
+The goals and targets of The Biodiversity Plan, (GBF) are global in nature.
 Each Party would contribute to attaining its goals and targets by 2030 in accordance with national circumstances, priorities, socioeconomic conditions and capabilities.

 Why do we need transformative actions?